 Starting a Treatment Program:

-If you are interested in starting a Methadone or Suboxone treatment program at one of our locations, call us at 1-888-388-7226 to book an appointment.
+If you are interested in starting a Methadone or Suboxone treatment program, either virtually (via phone or computer), or through one of our locations, call us at 1-888-388-7226 to book an appointment.
 We also welcome new patients on a walk-in basis.
 Our clinic hours and locations are found here.

 Our services are covered 100% by OHIP.
 Please bring your Health Card and a list of current medications to your first appointment.